yolken/yolken-blog/site/_posts/2019-06-09-rules-for-better-interviews.md

 2. Often, there really isn't much pairing going on- the interviewer just watches the candidate solve the question like in a normal, non-paired interview.
 3. If the pairing is on actual project work, then the candidate is basically being forced to do unpaid work.
-Aside from the potential legal issues involved here, this can come across as exploitative.
+Aside from the potential legal issues involved here, this can feel exploitative.

 ## Concluding thoughts